 If you purchased a domain from a third-party provider, you can transfer it to Squarespace and manage it within your site.
-Transferring your domain lets you manage all of your domain settings and billing in one place, with Squarespace as your domain host.
+When you transfer your domain, you can manage all of your domain settings and billing from your Squarespace account.
 This guide reviews how to transfer a domain registered elsewhere to Squarespace.

 Before you begin

-- Changing your domain contact information can lock the domain for 60 days and prevent transfers.
+- Ensure you haven't changed your domain contact information recently.
+Changing your domain contact information can lock the domain for 60 days and prevent transfers.
 Before changing any contact information, ask your provider if this will lock your domain.

 - If you're transferring a domain ending in .co.uk, review the special transfer requirements and exceptions.

 Tip: The step numbers in this guide (and our provider-specific guides) intentionally don't match the step numbers shown in each window of the transfer process in Squarespace.
-If you're referring to step numbers while troubleshooting with our Customer Care team, let them know whether you're looking at this guide or your site.
+If you're referring to step numbers while troubleshooting with Customer Support, let us know whether you're looking at this guide or your site.

 Pricing and billing